Wild boar carcasses found in Gifu dull prospects for declaring containment of swine fever | The Japan Times

 There is no treatment.
 Thus to control the spread of the disease, entire herds are usually culled when an infected pig is found on a farm.

-The virus can survive in pork and processed pork products for months when meat is refrigerated and for years when it is frozen, according to the World Organization for Animal Health, or OIE.
+The virus can survive in pork and processed pork products for months when meat is refrigerated and for years when it is frozen, according to the World Organisation for Animal Health, or OIE.

 The disease found in Gifu is called classical swine fever, which is different from the African swine fever virus that broke out in China over the summer.